 We operate in a cyclical industry.
 In early 2022, freight demand was initially strong, following an extended period of freight demand at peak levels that began in mid 2020 and continued throughout 2021 and into 2022.
-Freight demand began to soften in the back half of 2022 and continued to degrade throughout all of 2023.
-We expect freight demand to remain challenged at lower demand levels in at least the first half of 2024 based upon the freight demand experienced in January and February of 2024.
-We expect the strategic changes that we have implemented during 2023 will improve our operational readiness ahead of future expected freight demand growth, which could happen as soon as mid to late 2024.
-However, continued supply chain issues for tractors, trailers and related parts, general consumer product output and inventory volatility, consumer demand, the political landscape, foreign wars, and disruption in oil and diesel markets all could create additional volatility regarding freight demand during 2024.
+Freight but demand began to soften in the back half of 2022 and continued to degrade throughout all of 2023.
+2023 and continued to be weak during 2024.
+We expect freight demand to remain challenged at lower demand levels in at least the first half of 2024 2025 based upon the freight demand experienced in January and February of 2025 however the freight environment is modestly better than what was experienced throughout much of 2024.
+We expect the strategic and operational changes that we have implemented during 2023 2024 will improve our operational readiness ahead of future expected freight demand growth, which could happen as soon as mid to late 2024. growth.
+However, continued supply chain issues for tractors, trailers and related parts, general consumer product output and inventory volatility, consumer demand, the political landscape, potential tariffs, foreign wars, and disruption in oil and diesel markets all could create additional volatility regarding freight demand during 2024.

 We continue to focus on providing quality service to targeted customers with a high density of freight in our regional operating areas.
 Organic growth has become increasingly difficult for traditional over-the-road truckload carriers given a shortage of qualified drivers in the industry and availability of revenue equipment assets.
 We have completed two recent strategic acquisitions to combat these industry challenges.
 In addition, we continue to evaluate and explore different driving options and offerings for our existing and potential new drivers across our unique mix of driver offerings at Heartland Express, Millis Transfer, Smith Transport, and CFI.
+2025.